DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-03-20-showing-grant-conditions.md

 These grant conditions will not be published on GOV.UK, as the grants for 2023 to 2024 academic year are only for two accredited providers: the National Institute of Teaching (NIoT) and Best Practice Network and their placement schools.

-The funding available to training providers and placement schools for initial teacher training (ITT) from 2024 to 2025 has been published on GOV.UK:
+The funding available to all accredited providers and placement schools for initial teacher training (ITT) for the academic year 2024 to 2025 has been published on GOV.UK:

 [Initial teacher training reform funding guidance](https://www.gov.uk/government/publications/initial-teacher-training-reform-funding-guidance)